 - a.
 Select the client from your My Clients list. - b.
 Open the Client File. - c.
 Add a New Note.
-When asked if you wish to continue even though this note will not be attached to an appointment, client Yes. - d.
-Select 'Semester/Termination Summary' from the drop-down menu for Type of note. - e.
-Complete the narrative form, sign, and forward to your supervisor for signature.
+When asked if you wish to continue even though this note will not be attached to an appointment, click Yes. - d.
+Select 'Semester/Termination Summary' from the drop-down menu for Type of note.

+e.
+Complete the narrative form, add a diagnosis or copy the diagnosis from a previous note, sign, and forward to your supervisor for signature.